 The October 2009 Daring Cooks’ challenge was brought to us by Jaden of the blog Steamy Kitchen.
 The recipes are from her new cookbook, The Steamy Kitchen Cookbook.
 If you’re a lover of Asian food, this book is right up your alley.
-If you’re not, it’ll make you one! *Not so subliminal message* Buy this Phoking book!
+If you’re not, it’ll make you one! *Not so subliminal message* Buy this phoking book!
 Thanks for sharing these recipes with us, Jaden!

-As you’ve probably figured out by the title of this entry, we’re making soup, but not just any soup, Vietnamese Chicken Pho soup.
-Pho is pronounced ‘fuh’, so you just KNOW I’m going to have a field day with this.
-To say this soup is fanphokingtastic is an understatment.
+As you’ve probably figured out by the title of this entry, we’re making soup, but not just any soup, Chicken Rice Noodle soup from Vietnam (Pho Ga).
+Pho is pronounced ‘fuh’, so you just know I’m going to have a field day with this one.
+To say this soup is fanphokingtastic is an understatement.
 This soup is fanphokingtastic and fanphokingtabulous.

 Finally, Jaden also has a great recipe for chocolate wontons which we were asked to make along with the soup.
-The fun part is..whoever comes up with the most unique, creative sweet wonton filling, will win a copy of her new cookbook.
+The fun part is, whoever comes up with the most unique, creative sweet wonton filling, will win a copy of her new cookbook.

 Well, IS THERE ANY AWARD FOR THE LEAST UNIQUE AND CREATIVE WONTON FILLING??
 If so, I WIN!